bajaloreto/RealtyLens/README.md

 **Capabilities**
 - Sales and Rent Market Overview - The Market Dashboard provides averages on a given aggregate levels of bedroom and property type.

-- Market Lifecycle - Realtylens traks the lifecycle of the rent market.
+- Market Lifecycle - Realtylens tracks the lifecycle of the rent market.
 Day to day, it determines whethere a property listing is new, retained, churned, ressurected and inactive.

 - Market Trends - Checks the price and activity trends of properties over time.